FriendlyInvader/TFLTest/README.md

    IClient is implemented by TFLClient, SafeClient and DelayClientMock classes

-       TFLClient is the main class to get road statuses from TFL API
+      * TFLClient is the main class to get road statuses from TFL API

-       SafeClient is the wrapper of IClient objects.
-This class responsible for reaction on possible networking timeout.
+      * SafeClient is the wrapper of IClient objects.
+This class responsible for reaction on possible networking timeout

-       DelayClientMock is for the test purposes.
+      *  DelayClientMock is for the test purposes.

 2. RoadCorridors, RoadCorridor and ApiError classes are DTOs (Data Transfer Object) to extract data from JSON with the help of JsonHelper static class.